Elinor Florence, Author

 Then I unpack my ornaments, all carefully sorted and labelled.
 As I unpack each one, I’m usually overwhelmed with memories.

-Some of these shabby ornaments date back to my own childhood in the 1950s, but they remind me of happy days on the family farm in Saskatchewan.
+Some of these shabby ornaments date back to my own childhood in the 1950s, and they remind me of happy days on the family farm in Saskatchewan.

 Back in 1983, when I was working at the Red Deer Advocate newspaper and had just given birth to my first baby, a reader sent me this ornament, handmade from an eggshell.
 It’s one of my favourites!